 It just so happens that from the year 2000 onward, we have been mass producing and consuming trehalose, the survival fuel of preference for insects, fungi, bacteria, and viruses.
 This is a boon for insects and microbes, but not so good for us.
-Prior to 2000, most of us would have rarely consumed trehalose and it is not something we synthesize endogenously to any great capacity.
-Sure the bacteria in our gut will synthesize this fuel, but minimally compared to how much we consume these days (many grams or more, the data are lacking), and only when severely stressed.
+Before 2000, most of us would have rarely consumed trehalose and it is not something we synthesize endogenously to any great capacity.
+Sure the bacteria in our gut will synthesize this fuel but minimally compared to how much we consume these days (many grams or more, the data are lacking), and only when severely stressed.
 I have written about this sugar previously, here and here, but its likely relationship with the proliferation of insect-borne illnesses necessitates another look.
 Oh, and as you might expect, there is a thiamine connection.

 Figure 1.
 Trehalose in Food Products

 According to the company website: “TREHA™ trehalose can be incorporated into a wide variety of applications and is GRAS [generally accepted as safe] up to the use levels specified” above.
 In other words, these products can be composed of up to 5% trehalose.
 (Note, since originally publishing this article three years ago, the company has removed the page with this table.)

 Trehalose, Thiamine, and Survival